Sword352/FnF-Eternal/README.md

 2. Install [git-scm](https://git-scm.com/downloads)
 3. Install the required dependencies for your platform (if it is is not listed you can safely skip this):

-> Side note: by making a `.haxelib` folder in your installation, all of the dependencies to install are going to that folder, so that they won't mess with your installed librairies
+> Side note: by making a `.haxelib` folder in your installation, all of the librairies to install are going to that folder, so that they won't mess with your already installed ones

 <details>
     <summary>